sumittttpaul/Agewear-Lifestyle/README.md

 Hello, I am Sumeet Kumar Paul and here is Fashion Ecommerce Store, so let's get started.

+Watch the video to learn about all the features of this project: [video/agewearlifestyle](https://drive.google.com/file/d/1wihGPn4A9Q76q_FqC5SBtMjbKjfxsOv4/view?usp=sharing)

 ## Getting Started

 This ecommerce store contains following sections :-